JHL-HUST/FAT/README.md

-This is the data and code for paper [Synonym-unaware Fast Adversarial Training against Textual Adversarial Attacks (NAACL Findings 2025)](https://arxiv.org/abs/2401.12461).
+This is the code for paper [Synonym-unaware Fast Adversarial Training against Textual Adversarial Attacks (NAACL Findings 2025)](https://arxiv.org/abs/2401.12461).

 ## Experiment Example
 1. Training the BERT model with FAT method on the IMDB dataset: